chinjon/nytimes-react/README.md

 - [x] Add downvoting function to saved articles.
 - [ ] Use sorting to prevent redudancies with search and saved articles from overlapping.
 - [ ] Create advanced search with dates.
+- [ ] Setup local storage to prevent multiple votes on an article from same user.